glideroggan/dream/readme.md

   - make this work with slots
   This means that the Financial Health widget are supposed to have these widgets, but these widgets can also be found through search, and added to the home page, or any other page, and resized to fit the layout
 - be able to resize widgets

-yeah, not happy with this.
-- The net worth summary is too big
-- should we break out some of the insights into their own widgets?

-- one full widget
-- collapsable to at-a-glance
-- collapsable sections inside the widget

 # Features
 - Toast